jlawson-design/d-day-website/README.md

 # Acknowledgements

 I would like to thank the Code Institute team and the Slack community.
 I would also like to extend my thanks to my mentor, Okwudiri Okoro, for his impartial perspective and guidance on the project.
-A special thank you to Bethany and Alan for granting me an extention due to illness.
+A special thank you to Bethany and Alan for granting me an extention.